FalekMiah01/community-falekmiah-blog-site/content/english/blog/terraform-databricks-labs.md

 ### Terraform Apply

-he plan shows there will be seven resources created, which is correct.
+The plan shows there will be seven resources created, which is correct.
 So let's execute it using the `Terraform Apply` command, you may be prompted to confirm the action if so then enter `yes`.

 ```powershell
 terraform apply -var-file="./terraform-dblabs.tfvars"